 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on April 21, 2017, With 2563 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 21, 2017, With 2595 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.